Entropy flows and functional inequalities in convex sets: Introduction

 Somewhat recently, Manuel del Pino and Jean Dolbeault observed a similar result for the Gagliardo-Nirenberg-Sobolev (GNS) inequalities \cite{dpd99,dpd02}.
 They may be rewritten in a way that involves both an entropy functional, different than Boltzmann's, and its derivative along a particular mass-preserving flow. \begin{thrm}[{\cite[Corollary 13]{dpd02}}] Let \(d\geq 3\), and \(1<p<\frac{d}{d-2}\).
 Then, the sharp Gagliardo-Nirenberg-Sobolev inequality

 where \(\theta\in\sbra{0,1}\) is fixed by the parameters, is equivalent to

 where \(\alpha=(p+1)/(2p)<1\), and

 \end{thrm} Again, the right-hand side in inequality \eqref{eq:dpd_entropy} is exactly the derivative of the functional \(\mc F\) along a flow obtained, depending on the value of \(\alpha\), from the porous medium equation or the fast-diffusion equation through a change of variables.
 The resulting exponential decay of the entropy \(\mc F\) may be finally used to prove decay in various \(L^p\) norms using a general Csisz\'ar-Kullback-Pinsker inequality \cite{amtu01}.
 Note even though \(\mc F\) is not Boltzmann's original entropy, we still call it entropy, and we will use that word again throughout the paper without a rigorous definition.
 Loosely speaking, entropies will be Lyapunov functional related to specific flows, but the important thing is that they are only a tool.
+Many examples of entropies used to prove long-time behavior of solutions to certain equations exist in the literature, see for example~\cite{ct00,cv03}, and the references in~\cite{jue_book}.

 Logarithmic Sobolev and Gagliardo-Nirenberg-Sobolev inequalities are not the only ones that may be seen as an inequality between the entropy and its derivative along a flow.
 Indeed, Poincaré inequalities, and the so-called Beckner inequalities, interpolating inequalities between the Poincaré inequality and the logarithmic Sobolev inequality, are all natural examples of this \cite{GZ19}.
 This motivates the study of the so-called generalized Sobolev inequalities.